 22 – Parsley Pet Nutritional Blue Print Testing

-Every other year, I have my dogs nutrient tested to make sure their diet is meeting their nutritional needs.
+Every other year, I have my dogs nutrient tested to ensure their diet meets their nutritional needs.
 I'd love to do this annually, but it's expensive ($200 per dog).
 The cost makes this a fantastic gift for a raw feeder.
 Help them save a little money.

-23 – Tickets to the Healthy Dog Workshop
+23 – Tickets to the Feed Real Summit

-The Healthy Dog Workshop was postponed to 2022 and the event will feature Dr. Karen Becker, Rodney Habib, Susan Thixton, and more.
-This is going to be a hot event that will sell out fast.
-And many raw feeders would love to attend a weekend event of learning and networking.
+The annual Feed Real Summit is an excellent event that will sell out fast, and many raw feeders would love to attend a weekend of learning and networking.

 24 – Books on Raw Feeding & Dog Health